tari-labs/tari-university/src/cryptography/fraud-proofs-1/PITCHME.md

 - a block header with transaction data relative to the client including other transactiosn required to compute the Merkle root or
 - just a block header with no transactions

 +++

+## What are fraud proofs

+- Satoshi recognised this and introduced the concept of a Simplified Payment Verification (SPV)

+- full nodes would need to provide an alert (known as a fraud proof) to SPV clients when an invalid block is detected irrespective of the amount of proof of work it has

+- An invalid block need not be of malicious intent, but could be as a result of other accounting errors

+- assumes a minimum of one honest node

+- Could help with scalability of blockchains and security of SPV

+- Satoshi didn't go into the details of how it could be done

++++